Wednesday, 19 June 2024

 There were also the Series-E 50mm f/1.8 that had different optical formulas and black platic and chrome grab rings.

 Bjorn Rorslett believes the optical formula changed between these 3x AI-S lens and even the 50mm f/1.8D - Nikon's literature shows that they seem to have the same optical structure but its clear they have different coatings.
-Not having handled or use the AI-S pancakes, I'll focus on my experience with the long nose AI-S and f/1.8D for the f/1.8 comparissons.
+Not having handled or use I'll exclude my experience the AI-S pancakes and I'll focus on my experience with the long nose AI-S and f/1.8D for the f/1.8 comparissons.

 AI-S @ f2 - crop of head/shoulder